 He gave no thought to anything other than Rachel.
 All thoughts of his Pokemon, his next Gym battle and even his family were gone from his mind; he was like a sailor lured off course by the song of a siren.
 And so he continued to follow her mindlessly, heedless of where she was leading him, unable to do anything except obey and follow her wherever she went.
 Occasionally, thoughts that this was not such a good idea flitted into his mind, but they were quickly suppressed by an overwhelming desire to keep walking in her footsteps.
 Further and further . . .

 Sometimes, Rachel would turn round and repeat the word: "Come."
 But mostly she stayed silent, as if she could sense that Vance was still following her.
 And indeed he was, for he now had no control over himself, powerless to do anything except obey the mysterious Rachel Dune.
-On and on she led him, luring him far from the path to the Pokemon Centre, though he now no longer remembered that had been his original destination.
+On and on she led him, luring him far from the path to the Pokemon Centre, though he no longer remembered that the Pokemon Centre had been his original destination.
 The only thing he knew was that he had to follow her.

 Presently, Rachel came to a halt.
 At the same time, Vance stopped walking as well, as though something had connected him to her, turning him into a human puppet who stopped moving the instant she did likewise.
 Coming to his senses, he blinked and looked around for any sign of a house, but he could see nothing.
 Why, he wondered, had she lured him all the way out here?
 What was she up to?
 Did she just want a Pokemon battle and, if so, why couldn't she have challenged him on the path, instead of making him walk goodness only knew how far?